Dinosaur size

 The latest evidence suggests that dinosaurs' average size varied through the Triassic, early Jurassic, late Jurassic and Cretaceous periods, and dinosaurs probably only became widespread during the early or mid Jurassic.
 Predatory theropod dinosaurs, which occupied most terrestrial carnivore niches during the Mesozoic, most often fall into the 100-1000 kg category when sorted by estimated weight into categories based on order of magnitude, whereas recent predatory carnivoran mammals peak in the range of 10-100 kg.
 The mode of Mesozoic dinosaur body masses is between one and ten metric tonnes.
 This contrasts sharply with the size of Cenozoic mammals, estimated by the National Museum of Natural History as about 2 to 5 kg.

 History of study

-When British paleontologist Richard Owen first coined the name Dinosauria in 1842, he made note of the size of the "gigantic Crocodile-lizards of dry land".
+When the British paleontologist Richard Owen first coined the name Dinosauria in 1842, he made note of the size of the "gigantic Crocodile-lizards of dry land".
 He believed that Megalosaurus was 30 ft long and built like large modern mammals, larger than any other known saurian.